An 18-year-old illegally climbed Egypt's Great Pyramid of Giza in broad daylight

-Eighteen-year-old Andrej Ciesielski travelled to Cairo and scaled one of the wonders of the world, the Great Pyramid of Giza.
+Eighteen-year-old Andrej Ciesielski travelled to Cairo earlier this month, and scaled one of the wonders of the world, the Great Pyramid of Giza.

 While he risked a three-year jail sentence with his illegal climb, Ciesielski told INSIDER that the spectacular GoPro video and Instagram photo he got at the top of the pyramid made it all worth it.